-The added pressures and unique challenges of high-net-worth cases can be significantly different depending on which spouse you are representing.
+The added pressures and unique challenges of representing high-net-worth clients can be significantly different depending on which spouse you are representing.

 By John B. Chason, Family Lawyer